 Protections for steep slopes and mountainsides are valuable for maintaining the integrity of soils and land beneath the surface, managing the flows of the County's headwaters, and for serving as groundwater recharge areas.
 Steep slopes are defined as having a slope of 15% or greater and occupy approximately 53,000 total acres throughout Loudoun.
-Most are located along the easternmost front of the Blue Ridge Mountains comprised of the Bull Run Mountain along the western border of Loudoun, and Short Hill Mountain to the northeast.
+Most are located along the easternmost front of the Blue Ridge Mountains along the western border of Loudoun, the Short Hill Mountain to the northeast, and the Catoctin Ridge located in the central part of Loudoun.